 Moreover, animal behavior testimony was not needed to support the defense argument of the reasonableness of Babb’s actions – that is, whether his action of shooting Bo was reasonable, as opposed to Babb acting otherwise, such as using bear spray or going back inside his house and waiting for the sheriff to arrive.

 Plaintiff argued that shooting Bo was unjustified, and that the loss of Bo understandably caused significant emotional hardship to his family.
 The plaintiff’s position was that Babb should have returned to the safety of his house.
 Babb in fact acknowledged remorse and guilt after he shot the dog.
-He told the sheriff that he regretted his actions. ((Independent of this civil lawsuit, earlier Babb was found guilty of animal cruelty.
+He told the sheriff that he regretted his actions.
+Independent of this civil lawsuit, earlier Babb was found guilty of animal cruelty.
 Nonetheless, in the civil action the reasonableness of Babb’s actions was an issue for the jury to decide.
-It was not a question that required animal behavior expert opinion.))
+It … Continue reading

 I do not know the verdict the jury rendered at trial.
 I will update this post when more information becomes available.
 Those interested in learning about the outcome may consider contacting the defense legal team at Williams Law Firm in Missoula, Montana.